Taos Writing Retreat

 Our base: Historic Hacienda del Sol

-Where legends once conversed late into the night
+Where literary legends once conversed late into the night

 Hacienda del Sol — Manor of the Sun — is a serene adobe inn on the edge of Taos Pueblo.
 This was the first Taos home of Mabel Dodge Luhan, the cultural spark behind Taos’s artistic legacy.
 Here, she welcomed writers, painters, philosophers, and visionaries inspired by the light and vast spaces of the American Southwest.